byu-cpe/ecen224/_labs/getting-started.md

   <figcaption style="text-align: center;">The Raspberry Pi Zero 2 W with the SD card port outlined in magenta, the mini HDMI port outlined in light blue, and the power micro USB port outlined in yellow.</figcaption>
 </figure>

 In this class we will be using the [Raspberry Pi Zero 2 W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) (or Pi Z2W for short) as the platform to explore the fundamentals of computing taught throughout the semester.
+The Pi Z2W is included in your lab kit that you should have already bought from the Experiential Learning Center (also known as The Shop) in CB 416.
 In this lab you will be setting up the [single board computer](https://en.wikipedia.org/wiki/Single-board_computer) so that it is capable of handling all the labs in this course.
 There are 3 parts to this lab:

 - Flash and configure the Pi Z2W
 - Gain remote access to the Pi Z2W